TEXAS PRIMARY: Get the latest on runoff election results

-HOUSTON, Texas (KTRK) -- Things may have looked a little different when casted your vote during this year's primary runoff elections.
+HOUSTON, Texas (KTRK) -- Things may have looked a little different when you cast your vote during this year's primary runoff elections.

 CLICK HERE FOR LIVE ELECTION RESULTS